 Engineering and energy

-Opportunities for Fully Funded Collaborative PhD Scholarships 2018
+Opportunities for fully-funded collaborative PhD scholarships in 2018

 Unconventional reservoir imaging and geological interpretation in porous, heterogeneous environment via integrated seismic, petrophysical, and mineralogical techniques